JackieDo/Laravel-Dotenv-Editor/README.md

 This will create a `config/dotenv-editor.php` file in your app that you can modify to set your configuration.
 Also, make sure you check for changes to the original config file in this package between releases.

 #### Auto backup mode
-The option `autoBackup` is determine that your orignal file will be backed up before save or not.
+The option `autoBackup` determines if your orignal file will be backed up before saving or not.

 #### Backup location
-The option `backupPath` is where that your file is backed up to.
-This value is the sub path (sub-folder) from root folder of project application.
+The option `backupPath` specifies where your file is backed up to.
+This value is a sub path (sub-folder) from the root folder of the project application.

 ## Usage

 #### Working with facade
-Laravel Dotenv Editor has a facade with name is `Jackiedo\DotenvEditor\Facades\DotenvEditor`.
-You can do any operation through this facade.
+Laravel Dotenv Editor has a facade with the name `Jackiedo\DotenvEditor\Facades\DotenvEditor`.
+You can do all operations through this facade.
 For example:

     <?php namespace Your\Namespace;